 Cover the windows: You can protect your windows from saliva smudges as your dog tries to get its head outside.
 You can have clear wrapping paper on the windows to ensure quick cleaning as it’s as simple as getting the wrapper off and putting on another.

 Ramps: These ensure that small dogs can quickly get into the car on their own.
 Old dogs and those suffering from injury also can benefit.

 Clean the car first: Thoroughly clean the vehicle before dog proofing.
 Before installing the cover and protectors, ensure that you have a presentable finish for your car.
 Also, check your trailer brake controllers for safety.
 Use pressure washers and vacuum driers to get all the dirt out; moreover, you can contact cleaning professionals.

-Clean any accidents quickly: Immediately cleaning any spills ensures less staining as well as an easy, and quick clean.
+Clean any accidents quickly: Immediately cleaning any spills ensures less staining as well as an easy and quick clean.
 Using simple tricks like pouring some flour on any spillages makes the cleaning much faster and easier.

-Cover up odor: You can use some chemicals like non-toxic oils and sweet scenting essences to keep the car smelling fresh.
+Cover up odor: You can use chemicals like non-toxic oils and sweet scenting essences to keep the car smelling fresh.
 Select the antimicrobial ones to eliminate the chances of bacteria infesting your vehicle.